-INTAMIN LSM LAUNCHED FREEFALL COASTER
+INTAMIN REVERSE FREEFALL COASTER

-INTAMIN LSM BLITZ COASTER
+INTAMIN BLITZ COASTER

 Consistently ranked among the best by enthusiasts, Intamin Blitz coasters feature multiple LSM launches and custom layouts.
-Maverick at Cedar Point in Ohio, USA, was the first to open in 2007 and features a launch lift hill in addition to another launch in a tunnel under the loading station.
+Maverick at Cedar Point in Ohio, USA, was the first to open in 2007 and features a LSM launch lift hill in addition to another LSM launch in a tunnel under the loading station.

 INTAMIN HALF PIPE COASTER

 Following the success of their Impulse Coasters, Intamin created the smaller footprint Half Pipe coasters starting in 2003.
-Again a LIM launch propels the car forward and backward up the compact U-shaped track.
+Again a LSM launch propels the car forward and backward up the compact U-shaped track.
 The cars are designed like skate boards with two sets of six rotating seats that spin freely.

 See also: Half Pipe Coasters